Dateline: Kaunas, Lithuania

 Anyone who converts to Judaism under the Orthodox, Conservative, or Reform denominations is eligible, although Conservative and Reform conversions must take place outside of Israel to qualify.

-Some Orthodox Jews in Israel have complained that the Law of Return is a tool used by secular politicians to deemphasize the religious elements of Israeli government.
+Some Orthodox Jews in Israel have complained that the Law of Return is a tool used by secular politicians to deemphasize the religious elements of the Israeli government.

 Others have even suggested that more liberal denominations should be held to higher standards for immigration; however, all denominations of Jews are welcome under the Law of Return.